DFE-Digital/ecf-gov-guidance/content/transferring-early-career-teachers.md

 $CTA

-Sign into the '[Manage training for early career teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)' service to report that an early career teacher is:
+If an early career teacher transfers to or away from your school during their 2-year induction period, you need to report to transfer to:

-* transferring to your school part-way through their induction
+* your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) for that early career teacher
-* transferring away from your school part-way through their induction
+* the Department for Education

-This is so that both schools receive the correct funding.
+Your induction tutor can report this to the Department for Education through ‘[Manage training for early career teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)’.
+This ensures both schools receive the correct funding.

-You also need to report the transfer to the appropriate body you’ve appointed for the early career teacher.
+[Find out about induction tutors](/nominate-induction-tutor), including and how to sign in to ‘Manage training for early career teachers’.

-Ask the early career teacher or their previous school to provide records of any assessments and progress reviews completed so far.
+If the early career teacher is transferring to your school, ask them or their previous school for records of any assessments and progress reviews completed so far.

-Early career teachers should continue with their existing training programme if at all possible.
+Early career teachers should continue with their existing training programme if possible.

-Where this is not possible, you’ll need to make arrangements for them to continue their training with a different training provider or by another delivery method.
+If this is not possible, you’ll need to make arrangements for them to continue their training with a different provider or using a different [training option](/choose-training-option-early-career-teachers).

-You should discuss these arrangements with:
+Discuss this with your:

-* the appropriate body you have appointed for them
+* appropriate body for that early career teacher
-* your lead provider, if you’ll use a training provider to continue their training
+* provider, if you’ll use one

-* their previous lead provider, if their old school used a training provider to deliver their training
+You should also talk to the previous provider for that early career teacher, if their previous school used one.